manang/internet-drafts/draft-irtf-icnrg-mapme.md

 ## Update propagation

-MAP-ME-IU aims at quickly restoring global reachability of mobile prefixes with low signaling overhead, while introducing a bounded maximum path stretch (i.e. ratio between the selected and the shortest path in terms of hops).
+The role of the update process is to quickly restore global reachability of mobile prefixes with low signaling overhead, while introducing a bounded maximum path stretch (i.e. ratio between the selected and the shortest path in terms of hops).

 Let us illustrate its behavior through an example where a single producer serving prefix /p moves from position P0 to P1 and so on. {{fig-proposal-iu-1}}